Click the question or statement to reveal helpful answers and suggestions.

 Up to two 96-gallon Recycling carts at no additional charge.

-Up to two 96-gallon Organics carts at no additional charge (if not subscribing to the Small Green Cart rate).
+Up to two 96-gallon Organics carts at no additional charge.

 Paper bags to collect extra yard trimmings (fee applies)